MicrosoftDocs/dynamics-365-intelligent-order-management/topics/InventoryAllocation.md

 As part of Dynamics 365 Intelligent Order Management, you will now also have a set of APIs to perform allocation relevant operations.
 As part of order orchestration, IOM will be bale to automatically determine if it needs to call Dynamcs 365 Supply Chain Management APIs or Intelligent Order Management APIs.
-For more details on Supply Chain Management APIs, please visit [here.](/dynamics365/supply-chain/inventory/inventory-visibility-allocation#using-allocation-api)
+For more information on Supply Chain Management APIs, see [Using the allocation API](/dynamics365/supply-chain/inventory/inventory-visibility-allocation#using-allocation-api)

 Below APIs are available for allocation as part of Intelligent Order Management:

 The request and response for these payloads resemble what is available from Supply Chain Management.
 The following table shows the mapping between the Intelligent Order Management APIs and Dynamics 365 Inventory Visibility APIs.
 It also provides links to the appropriate documentation.